shelfwise/receptivefield/README.md

 abstract class **ReceptiveField** in base.py file.

 * Keras with `KerasReceptiveField`, example usage in *notebooks/keras_api.ipynb*
-* Tensorflow with `TFReceptiveField` example usage in *notebooks/tensorflow_api.ipynb*
+* Tensorflow with `TFReceptiveField` or `TFFeatureMapsReceptiveField` example usage in *notebooks/tensorflow_api.ipynb*

 # How does it work?

+This is description of a general approach which is almost the same for other APIs.

-1. Define build_function which returns Keras model
+1. Define build_function which returns model (here Keras model)

     ```python
     def model_build_func(input_shape=[224, 224, 3]):